KirilIakovliev/Power_Lines_Detection/README.md

 So far model has been trained for 40 epochs

-The code itlself is based on the this [link](https://programmer.group/train-your-faster-rcnn-target-detection-model-using-pytorch.html)

-guide to organize data and
+The code itlself is based on the this [guide](https://programmer.group/train-your-faster-rcnn-target-detection-model-using-pytorch.html) to organize data and pytorch [libraries](https://github.com/pytorch/vision/tree/master/references/detection) for object detection.